dougeby/IntuneDocs/intune/encryption-monitor.md

 ## Encryption report
 *This feature is in Public Preview.*

-You can use the Encryption report (in Pubic Preview) to view details about the Encryption status of your Windows 10 devices.
+You can use the Encryption report (in Public Preview) to view details about the Encryption status of your Windows 10 devices.

 To find the report, Sign in to the [Intune](https://aka.ms/intuneportal) and go to **Device Configuration**, and then under *Monitor*, select **Encryption report (Preview)**.